Common questions

 How does heating work on the Pioreactor?

 The Pioreactor has an onboard PCB, called the heating PCB, that sits below the glass vial.
 On the PCB are resistors that convert current from PWM outputs into heat.
-By varying the duty cycle of the PWM, we vary the amount of heat converted.
+By varying the duty cycle of the PWM, we vary the amount of energy converted to heat.

 Mixing and stirring in the Pioreactor